prawitamp/be-member-management/README.md

 <br>

 # About The Project
 <p>Member Management is an API-based application used to manage community member data.
 This application includes features such as adding, editing, deleting, and retrieving member data.
-Uploaded member data, including files, will be stored in Cloudinary and MongoDB Atlas database.
-This application supports backend to frontend. </p>
+Uploaded member data, including files, will be stored in Cloudinary and MongoDB Atlas database. </p>

 <br>